Key takeaways

 3. Better market segmentation

-Strategies for managing a diverse workforce
+Strategies for managing diversity in hospitality

 Managing a successful hotel staff is essential to delivering strong guest experiences in hospitality.
 Doing this well requires clear expectations, ongoing support and inclusive leadership.